zwei4git/Fatal_crash/Fatal+Severe_Make_Model_2020/Readme.md

 ## Fatal or Serious Injury Counts by Vehicle Make and Model in the U.S. in 2020

+#### The number reported is not adjusted by the total make/model in operation in US
 #### Original data includes all fatal crashes from US in 2020
 #### Only vehicles with fatal or serious injury are included (e.g. a vehicle is not included if it was involved in a fatal crash but no passager died or severely injured)
 #### Only vehicle brands with > 500 total incidences are included in the figure